Click here to return to the main index.

 8-13-09.
 I visited Tree 8 this morning.
 I'm looking forward to spending some time up there but will probably wait for the weather to cool off before doing any climbing.
 Another tree came down nearby with an explosive crack when it broke and a resounding thud when it hit the ground.
 I came across a group of about six turkeys.
 The number of cuckoos in the Pearl seems to be higher than in previous years.

 8-19-09.
-I had to give my eyes a rest after several long days of staring at a computer.
-What better way than to spend a gorgeous morning in the swamp?
-I had another close call with a cottonmouth.
+I spent a gorgeous morning in the swamp and had another close call with a cottonmouth.
 I was stepping through the branches of a fallen tree and thick undergrowth (exactly the kind of place that I most fear encountering a cottonmouth) and was fortunate to see it just in time.
 I did a long stakeout near Tree 6 and shorter stakeouts at other spots.
 The woodpeckers were active until mid morning.
-The sunsets are often very nice from the house in Slidell.

 8-23-09.
 I enjoyed a pleasantly cool morning in the swamp.
 The warblers, vireos, flycatchers, cuckoos, and tanagers were very active, as if preparing for migration.
 The trails are so thick with golden orb weavers that it's hard to avoid their webs.
 After I walked into one this morning, the occupant ended up perched on my binoculars.
 A few days ago, I picked up another critter on the same trail.
 I felt something land on my hat.
 I pulled off my hat, and a bright orange thing flew away (probably a red wasp).
 It didn't seem to be the kind of thing you want on your head.

 8-25-09.
-I picked up the new kayak yesterday afternoon.
-Like the stolen kayak that it replaces, it's a Wilderness Systems Pungo 120.
+I picked up a new kayak yesterday afternoon.
+Like the stolen kayak that it replaces, it’s a Wilderness Systems Pungo 120.
 The 2009 model has some nice improvements, including a nice hatch cover on the rear.
 The old one was solid green.
 This one has a camo design.
 While picking up the kayak, I also obtained some climbing gear.
-I would like to be out in the kayak or climbing today but decided to stay inside since allergies have sapped my energy.
-While searching for information on the climbing gear, I came across an interview of a mountain climber that posed the question, "Would you prefer the ability to fly or to become invisible?"
-Being invisible would have come in handy when I had the hot zone in February 2006, but my life would be much easier if I could fly over bayous, flooded forests, muddy swamps, fallen trees, and blackberry thickets and soar over the Pearl looking for ivorybills.

 8-27-09.
 Gretchen and I did some practice climbing after work last night.
 My knee held up better than expected.
 When the new gear arrives, I will try different approaches for descending.
 I have ordered three descent devices and hope that one of them will provide the desired combination of smoothness and safety.
 I've driven a lot of miles during the past four years.
 The Honda Civic is up to 56,000 miles in less than two years.
 Many of the miles accumulated during trips back and forth between here and Virginia, but there's also a lot of local driving.
 It's 24 miles from the house in Slidell to the office at Stennis, 21 miles from the house to the parking area when entering the swamp from I-59, and 20 miles from the parking area to the office.